lucieperrotta/computersandmusic/README.md

 <div align="right"><a href="https://people.epfl.ch/lucie.perrotta">Lucie Perrotta</a> and <a href="https://people.epfl.ch/paolo.prandoni">Paolo Prandoni</a>, <a href="https://www.epfl.ch/labs/lcav/">LCAV, EPFL</a></div>

 ---
-This repository is part of the EPFL Master's course *Computers and Music* taught during the fall semester.
-It contains the following notebooks:
+This repository is part of the EPFL Master's course *Computers and Music* taught during the spring semester.
+The course's lecture notes can be found [on this link](https://www.overleaf.com/read/ngrypxzshdqd).
+The lecture notes are supported by Jupyter notebooks to illustrate practical examples of the concepts taught in class.
+This repository contains the following notebooks:
 - **[DAC](./DAC.ipynb)**: Simple visualizations of the building bricks of an ADC and a DAC.
 - **[OneBitMusic](./OneBitMusic.ipynb)**: Encoding music over 1bit-samples using oversampling and sigma-delta.
 - **[QuantizationNoise](./QuantizationNoise.ipynb)**: Demonstration of the Tsividis' paradox when quantizing a signal.